 2.5 Conclusion and Next Steps

 Since submission of the alpha version of our model, we have made progresses on our model development by incorporating more model features to better reflect U.S. workers’ leave taking behavior and leave needs, implementing more simulation algorithms to fully leverage the power of machine learning, and testing the model with more extensive data across states and over years.
 We therefore have a microsimulation model that is sufficiently functional to allow us perform the above model testing.
-We found that our current model has the capability to simulate program outlays that are close to actual outlays for certain states (California, New Jersey, and Rhode Island) and under certain simulation algorithms.
+We found that our current model has the capability to simulate program outlays that are close to actual outlays for certain states (California, New Jersey, and Rhode Island), and under certain simulation algorithms.
 There is however not one single simulation method that outperforms the rest.

 We recognize the many discrepancies between the model prediction and observed data through model testing for state program outlays and leave taking and leave needs of the population.
 We identified the following factors that may drive these discrepancies: